WilliamBidle/Artifice/README.md

     pip install git+https://github.com/WilliamBidle/Baby-TensorFlow

-To make sure everything was installed properly, run the following code in your Python editor of choice:
+To test the installation, run the following code into your Python editor of choice:

     from Baby_TensorFlow import *